President–John Silvas (1-year term)

 In addition to her many years of experience in the aerospace industry, she has worked in the commercial industry as well.
 Previously, Edie was a software systems engineer developing systems in information technology, networking, and financial services for Lockheed Federal Credit Union, and she was a process engineer and requirements manager at Motorola, supporting new technologies in the Personal Communications Sector.

 An INCOSE member since 2008, Edie volunteered as one of the Newsletter co-editor later that year to become more involved in the INCOSE-LA Chapter.
 Currently, she is completing her two-year term as Communications Director for 2009 and 2010 and continues as Newsletter co-editor.

 Edie earned a B.S. in Computer Science from California State University, Los Angeles, and completed a pre-med program.

-Membership Director–Paul Cudney (2-year term)
+Membership Director–Paul Cudney (2nd year of 2-year term)

 Paul Cudney recently retired from his position as Senior Systems Engineer with Lockheed Martin.
 He has nearly 45 years experience in systems integration, software maintenance, test, and verification for real-time, ground-based control systems involving aircraft, missiles and satellites.

 Paul served as Chairman of the Los Angeles Chapter of the Association for Computing Machinery (ACM), and also as Chairman of the ACM Committee on Chapters.
 In addition, Paul is a member of the Steering Committee for the Southern California Software Process Improvement Network.